 Now 20 years into her career, Kancyr finds herself taking on the role of a mentor.
 Reflecting, “I find teaching the next generation of young musicians deeply rewarding.
 I enjoy watching my students begin what I hope will be their lifelong friendship in music.”

 Kelly has performed throughout the United States.
 Her music has been featured on television stations such as ABC-WTNH, and radio stations such as WNHU and WPKN.
-She is currently working on her first album, which she anticipates releasing in 2017.
+She is currently working on her first album.